stevenlaidlaw/google-docs-writing-tracker/README.md

 Derived heavily from https://github.com/jamietr1/google-docs-writing-tracker

+_**Authors Note** I designed this to be much simpler and give a little extra information than Jamie's script.
+It doesn't get the file diff, and doesn't keep backups, because I found little use for that.
+I just wanted the basic stats so I could graph my writing journey easier._

 The Google Docs Writing Tracker Lite automates the process of logging how much you write each day.
 It does four main things:

 1. Gets a total word count for the day and logs the word count to a Google Spreadsheet.